tryton/tryton/trytond/doc/ref/transaction.rst

    The function can not use the current transaction because it will be already committed or rollbacked.

+.. method:: Transaction.remote_address()

+   Returns the IP address and network instances from the request, or ``None`` if the transaction was not started by a request.

 .. function:: check_access([func])

    When called with a function, it decorates the function to be executed with